illusion-HOPE/illusion-HOPE.github.io/_pages/about.md

 ## A Website Exhibiting My Mind and Preference

 Date back to those days when I started my second year in Xiamen University, I noticed that professional courses learnt was quietly slipping away from my mind.
-I’m a bit worried about that, for the coming the summer camp in the summer of 2026.
+I’m a bit worried about that, for the coming the summer camp in 2026.
 These forgotten knowledge would become a **BURDEN** for me to review.
 I consciously sought a way to address this.

 Fortunately, I met one of my closest friends now, smy.
 How can I convince you that we just started our friendship through a serendipitous encounter?
 We both share a similarly delicate and sensitive nature.